-To keep you motivated, it might be useful to place some images about your home, reminding you of the dream holiday you're saving up for or the car you're hoping to purchase.
-Setting up a monthly transfer between your current account and savings account will also help you to stay on track, tying the money up and helping to prevent you from spending it on other things.
+To keep you motivated, it might be handy to add a photo to your mobile phone screen of that dream holiday you’re saving up for or that set of wheels you’re hoping to get.
+Setting up a monthly transfer to your savings account will also help you to stay on track, tying the money up so you don’t spend it on other things.

-If, at the end of the month, you've spent less than anticipated, you could put the extra money straight into your savings pot and edge closer towards your target.
+If, at the end of the month, you’ve spent less than you thought, you could put the extra money straight into your savings pot, helping you reach your target faster.

 Sharing your goal

-Once you've informed your close friends and family about your savings goal, you'll find that the challenge feels a lot more real.
+Once you’ve told your close family and friends about your savings goal, you’ll find that the challenge feels a lot more real.
 But this could be key to making sure you stick to your plan.
-What's more, your loved ones are bound to be a huge help in encouraging you to reach your target.
+Plus, your loved ones can help encourage you to reach your target.

-Perhaps you're saving up with a partner, in which case, the two of you will be able to support each other in your monthly budgeting and keep one another on track.
-Looking to the future together will also help you to feel more excited about what's to come once you've achieved your goal.
+If you’re saving up with a partner, you’ll be able to support each other in your monthly budgeting and help keep one another on track.